Accepted Sessions

 Have you ever considered migrating your sites from your current hosting provider?
 This session talks about the options you have, the pros and cons, the process, the timeline, the costs involved, and risks you may encounter.
 We will look at three ways to migrate your sites.
 From simple to complex migrations that include dev and staging sites in addition to the live/prod site.
 We'll discuss how you can move your sites to your own accounts on AWS, Digital Ocean, or any other cloud provider.
 We will look at an actual case study from start to end and consider their options and decisions.

-Getting Started with Visual Regression Testing
+Getting Started with Visual Regression Testing with BackstopJS

 Session Category Development & Performance Room West Wing Audience Beginner Speaker(s) Wilbur Ince